martendor/martendor/README.md

-This is my first step in github.com
+This is my first step in github